 This information could prove crucial while deciding to buy a used vehicle.
 Additionally, this service will be useful for MOT testers and their customers when checking MOT expiry dates.
 One of the pain points for testers is customers who bring in their vehicles too early.
 The frustration for the tester is to turn the customer away, but not before leaving him to abort the test and log off.
 If a person is importing a vehicle , then there are some other sets of rules that needs to be followed.

-Booking an MOT
+Booking an MOT Test of Vehicle

 In order to successfully complete your vehicle’s MOT test, you must use the services of an approved MOT test centre.
 Timing is crucial, and it’s advisable to book your test more than a month before the MOT's due.
 Remember that only centres showing the blue sign with 3 white triangles are authorised to carry out your MOT.
 Additionally, there are various authorised test centres that allow you to book a test online.
-Just remember that you will need the following details for a successful booking:

 - The vehicle registration number